chanzuckerberg/single-cell-curation/readme.md

 ## Installation

-The central tool provided here is a CLI for augmenting datasets with the [cellxgene schema](cellxgene_schema_cli/cellxgene_schema/schema_definitions/2_0_0.yaml) so they can be hosted at [cellxgene's portal](https://cellxgene.cziscience.com/).
+The central tool provided here is a CLI that validaties datasets follow the [cellxgene schema](single-cell-curation/schema/2.0.0/corpora_schema.md) so they can be hosted at [cellxgene's portal](https://cellxgene.cziscience.com/).

 It is available through pip: